 Victoria Square was originally known as Market Square or Market Place.
 It was the commercial hub of early Christchurch because it contained the Post Office and markets as well as the Police Station, Women’s Prison, animal pound, work stores and Immigration Barracks.

-On 25 May 1903, The statue of Queen Victoria unveiled in Market Square, and the area was renamed Victoria Square.
+On 25 May 1903, The statue of Queen Victoria unveiled in Market Square, the area having been renamed Victoria Square in 1901.

 Pictures of Victoria Square

 - Search our catalogue for photos of Victoria Square and Market Square

 - Find photos of Victoria Square on Canterbury Stories

 - View photos of Victoria Square on the Discovery Wall